conorosully/deep-learning/README.md

 # deep-learning
 Various deep learning experiments.
-Not all the files in this repo are mine.
-My original code files can be found in the src folder and are listed below:
+My original notebooks can be found in the src folder and are listed below:

 <table>
   <tr>